digitaltrails/vdu_controls/README.md

 * 2.4.0
   * Added the ability to estimate the solar-illumination for a given geolocation and time.
-  * Added semi-automatic brighness adjustment proportional to geolocated solar-illumination.
+  * Added semi-automatic brightness adjustment proportional to geolocated solar-illumination.
-  * Ambient-light-level slider: when the slider is manually adjusted, it has the side-effect of determining the ratio of indoor-illumination/solar-illumination (the the daylight-factor, DF).
+  * Ambient-light-level slider: when the slider is manually adjusted, it has the side-effect of determining the ratio of indoor-illumination/solar-illumination (the daylight-factor, DF).
   * Light-Metering dialog: semi-automatic metering replaces manual metering.
   * Light-Metering dialog: added a display of estimated outdoor-lux (Eo) and the current daylight-factor (DF).
   * Light-Metering dialog: added a plot of the current day's estimated solar and indoor illumination.